privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

 version and the following 5 bits specify the compression algorithm.
 The format described in this document corresponds to version 0.

-Messages SHOULD be zero padded up to one of the following bin sizes:
-0KiB, 5KiB, 10KiB, 20KiB, 30KiB, 40KiB, 55KiB.
-Messages
-SHALL NOT be be larger than 55KiB.
-An implementation may need to remove some data from the payload to fit inside the largest bucket.
+Messages MAY be zero padded so that the encrypted request is one of the following bin sizes: 0KiB, 5KiB, 10KiB, 20KiB, 30KiB, 40KiB, 55KiB.
+An implementation MAY need to remove some data from the payload to fit inside the largest bucket.

+A compatible implementation processing requests SHOULD NOT rely on a specific padding scheme for requests.

 ### Encryption {#encryption}